repairvision/repairvision.github.io/_pages/configuration/index.md

                | exists( <Variable> in <Term> : <Formula> )
 ````

-A navigation expression starts at a variable, e.g., `state`, followed by the name of the attribute or reference (`EStructuralFeature`) in the meta-model, e.g., `state.name`.
+A navigation expression starts at a variable, e.g., `state`, followed by the name of the attribute or reference (`EStructuralFeature`) in the meta-model, e.g., `state.isStart`.
-A type cast is performed by `::` followed by the type's name (`EClassifier`) in the meta-model, e.g., `transition.source::State.name`.
+A type cast is performed by `::` followed by the type's name (`EClassifier`) in the meta-model, e.g., `transition.to::State.name` if `transition.to` would return an abstract type like `Vertex`.

 ````
 <Term> ::= <VarName>< . <<EClassifier> :: >?<EStructuralFeature>>+